justinhunt/moodle-mod_pchat/README.txt

 PChat Module for Moodle
 =============

 PChat as a formative assessment tool for Moodle.
-It is under development for Sojo University
+It is developed for Sojo University.
+The nice app icon is from: http://www.onlinewebfonts.com

 Justin Hunt
 poodllsupport@gmail.com